Site Contents

 Leonard Lee, the founder of Lee Valley Tools, has a talent with regards to promoting the tools his company sells.
 In their catalogue under the "Sliver Gripper" tweezers he wrote: "Some tools are hard to describe because they are so good that an accurate description sounds like a carnival snake-oil pitch".

-Although we "discovered" the Magna Grecia on the dusty shelf in a far away factory and were the first to test it on Canadian soil, it is thanks to Joel Dufour of
+Although we "discovered" the Magna Grecia on the dusty shelf in a far away factory and were the first to test it out on Canadian soil, it is thanks to Joel Dufour of Earth Tools, KY (who purchased the entire lot of them from Italy) that they are, for now, available on this continent.

 Besides Earth Tools another source within USA is Steve Leppold in Oregon who would prefer not to mail them but instead will offer them locally on a donation basis (with a check for the listed price made out to a nonprofit chosen by Steve that works toward food security).
+He may be contacted at steveleppold(at)yahoo(dot)com

 In Canada it can be obtained also from ScytheWorks.

-General purpose knives from Mora - the knife-making capital of Sweden
+General purpose knives from Mora; the knife-making capital of Sweden

 "One of the most useful articles in the hunter's, trapper's, camper's or prospector's outfit is the sheath knife, and...
 I am inclined to think those who have no use for a sheath knife have never been fortunate enough to own a really good one..."